 Professor Andrew Kahn

-Professor of Russian Literature and Tutor in Modern Languages (Russian)
+Professor and Vladimir Potanin Tutorial Fellow of Russian Literature and Modern Languages

-Professor Andrew Kahn FBA is the Tutorial Fellow in Russian at St Edmund Hall, and Professor of Russian Literature in the University of Oxford.
+Professor Andrew Kahn FBA is Professor and Vladimir Potanin Tutorial Fellow of Russian Literature and Modern Languages at St Edmund Hall, and Professor of Russian Literature in the University of Oxford.
 He is a Fellow of the British Academy.

 I was born and raised in New York.
 The Cold War mentality of the 1970s gave Russian civilization a great mystique.
 I made my first trip to Russia at the end of my school years the very week that the Soviet Union invaded Afghanistan.
 The Iron Curtain had an incredible mystique and also inspired bafflement – if you looked not too far below and behind the surface gloom and deprivation there were fantastic traditions of culture, literature, cinema and art.
 The noble life-stories of writers who dedicated themselves to truth and art was also highly gripping.
 Alexander Solzhenitsyn’s Nobel Prize Lecture which I read as a schoolboy made a monumental impression although my professional interests have now carried me far from his fiction.